 A much smaller group of people might experience fever, nausea (feeling sick) and painful arms, hands, legs or feet.
 More rarely still, some people develop an itchy red rash.
 Very rarely, in about one in 10,000 cases, there may be a restriction of the airways and breathing problems.
 One person in a million may have a severe allergic reaction.

 These problems, which may be unpleasant and even distressing, are treatable through self-help (e.g. painkillers) or by healthcare staff.
 They are also short-lived and people make a full recovery.
 The staff who give the vaccines are trained to spot and deal with any allergic reactions.

 The small risk of having one of these side-effects must be balanced against the risk of developing a disease caused by HPV such as cancer.

-Most (85%) 12/13 year-old girls in the UK are vaccinated each year.
-It is a very common procedure that for the vast majority of people is quick, painless and uneventful.
+Most 12/13 year-old girls in the UK have been vaccinated each year since 2008.
+It is a very common procedure that for the vast majority is quick, painless and uneventful.